korby/deployer/README.md

 deploy rollback
 # simulation mode : don't perform final commands on remote serveur, just show them
 deploy -s rollback
-# execute shell command on each server in each vhost (contextual var can be used : %deploy_to, %shared_path etc.)
+# executes shell command on each server in each vhost (contextual var can be used : %deploy_to, %shared_path etc.)
 deploy exec

 ```